 Flicker NYC (2001-2011), New York’s festival of new Super 8mm films, ended a decade of events with a special and final 10th Anniversary show.
 Flicker NYC was founded in 2001 by David Teague and held over 20 screenings at the Knitting Factory, the Brooklyn Lyceum, and Southpaw.
 The festival screened over 150 Super 8 films, and supported numerous local Super 8 projects with grants.
 A more in depth look at Flicker NYC can be found at the Flicker NYC website.

 —- 2010 —-

-- Brooklyn Vitagraph has a new documentary in development!
-OUR MAN IN IQUITOS is a film about an aging rocker turned politician set in the Peruvian Amazon.
+Brooklyn Vitagraph began development on a new documentary called “Our Man in Iquitos”.
+The film is about an aging rocker turned politician, set in the Peruvian Amazon.
 Watch the teaser HERE.

-- OUR HOUSE - WORLD PREMIERE AT HOT DOCS 2010.
-The Brooklyn Vitagraph Company co-produced this new feature documentary about an unorthodox homeless shelter run by Christian squatters also won the Grand Jury Prize for Documentary at the DeadCENTER Festival 2010 and screened in June at the Brooklyn International Film Festival.
-Directed by David Teague and Greg King.
-Click here for the Our House website.
+Our House, a documentary by David Teague and Greg King, had its world premiere at Hot Docs 2010.
+The Brooklyn Vitagraph Company co-produced this feature about an unorthodox homeless shelter run by anarchist Christian squatters.
+The film won the Grand Jury Prize for Documentary at the DeadCENTER Festival 2010 and screened in June at the Brooklyn International Film Festival.

 —- 2009 —-

 David directed and produced Intifada NYC, which tells the story of the controversy over an Arabic language public school in post- 9/11 New York City.
 “Intifada NYC” played festivals from London to South Korea, followed by an international broadcast run, including Al Jazeera.
 Now available on Amazon Instant Video.

 —- 2008 —-